FKMLJF/net-front-wrapper-docs.github.io/docs/communication/postMessage-bridge.md

 }
 ```

-Hiding header in the App
+Showing header in the App
 -
-To hide the top header of the app:
+To show the top header of the app:

 * In your website, call `headerShow()` function from the [SDK](setup.md#calling-a-function)